Sbozzolo/ivy-emoji/README.md

              (company-emoji-list-create)))
 ```

-The format has to be "EMOJI NAME", for example "🌵 :cactus:".
+The format has to be "EMOJI NAME", for example "🌵 CACTUS".

 ### Dependencies